hao7babe/Neural-Networks-AI/Non_Programming_HW/Quiz2.md

-Here's a description of the most commonly used activation functions in neural networks:

 1. **Linear Activation Function**:
    - **Equation**: \( f(x) = x \)
    - **Description**: The output is directly proportional to the input, making it essentially a straight line.
 While simple, it's not commonly used in hidden layers of neural networks because it doesn't introduce non-linearity.
 Without non-linearity, the network cannot learn complex patterns.